 Defects – you may already have something like JIRA or Bugzilla, in which case you can integrate it with qTest.
 If not, the defects module is capable of tracking all defects and storing all the details you need on them.

 Reports – you can extract all sorts of useful data in here.
-Customize your reports to display whatever you want, drill down to individual bugs, or generate a high level overview, filtered by date or field.
+Customize your reports to display whatever you want, drill down to individual bugs, or generate a high-level overview, filtered by date or field.

-There’s a Tools menu option after the modules I just discussed where you can really get your hands dirty and dive into configuration with:
+There’s a Tools menu option after the modules I just discussed where you can really get your hands dirty and dive into a configuration with:

 - User permissions – dictate who has access to what.